 3. Drink Lots of Water and Get Your Calories!

 Your body needs BOTH water and food to make your milk.
-Whether you’re pumping at work or at home, don’t forget about the important of your diet!
+Whether you’re pumping at work or at home, don’t forget about the importance of your diet!

-Yes, breast milk is a great calorie burner, but it also requires calories.
-Try to have some healthy breastfeeding snacks on hand to keep you full throughout the day – these can be a lifesaver to through in your desk or keep in your purse.
+Yes, pumping breast milk/breastfeeding is a great calorie burner, but it also requires calories.
+Try to have some healthy breastfeeding snacks on hand to keep you full throughout the day – these can be a lifesaver to throw in your desk or keep in your purse.

 If you’re looking for more great recipes and ways to keep your calorie intake under control the Postpartum Cure is an amazing program to check out.
 It has great, healthy meal plans made for breastfeeding moms and fitness programs to keep you in shape and feeling great.

-If you were like me, you might love that big water mug you got from the hospital.
-If your hospital didn’t supply you with one (first, why not?
+TIP: If you’re like me, you might love that big water mug you got from the hospital.
+If your hospital didn’t supply you with one (uhhh, why not?
 They’re amazing!) – order one like this one.
 I love that it’s huge, keeps my water cold, and is pink!
 I recommend using it daily and refilling it throughout the day.